donovanainsley/recipe-keeper/README.md

 - Display your recipe: Create and save your favourite recipes and have them greet all users on the home page.
 - Recipe Management: Add, Delete, Edit and View your personal recipes within your profile.
 - Personalized Experience: Create your account with unique user authentication.

+### User Stories

+1. I want to be able to create a profile to store my recipes.
+2. I want to be able to view personal recipes and recipes created by others.
+3. I want to be able to create, edit and delete recipes should I need to.

 ### Design